Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 Hi again.
 A few more factors in my process; I did make a double batch and I’m wondering if that would have prevented my jam from setting.
 I used a vegetable pealer to remove the orange and some of the white of the peal before chopping.
 The method of scraping out the pith that you suggest in your recipe did not work well for me, but maybe I’ll try soaking the peals before trying to scrape them out next time.
 Last, my peals are sinking, not floating!
 Have you ever had this happen?
 I can understand why you have spent so long perfecting your process!
 There are so many variables!

 Hi Lisa, marmalade making does have so many variables!
-No idea about the sinking peels.
+To help prevent sinking peels turn the jars upside down right after canning, then turn them again 30 minutes later.
+Keep turning the jars every 30 minutes or so while the marmalade cools and sets.
+That should help to distribute the peels through the jar.
 When trying a recipe like this I usually start with a single batch, and then make adjustments as necessary before making more, or attempting a double batch.

 My marmalade turned out beautiful but still hasn’t set 18 hrs after jarring.
 I put some of the marmalade aside in a bowl and that did firm up even after a few hours, so I’m hoping that the marmalade in the jars will eventually firm up as well.
 I’m not in a hurry so I’m hoping that if I wait a month or so, like you recommended in a previous comment, that the marmalade will set and be spreadable instead of pourable.
 I’m wondering, how “often” has the marmalade set, given time in the pantry, when it has happen to you that the marmalade was not set right away?
 Would you count on the marmalade setting over time or is it a bit of a gamble?
 If it hasn’t set after a month, is it possible to cook it down more at that time?
 I appreciate any feedback you have for me!
 Thank you!